-At December 31, 2004, NL had \$19 million in restricted cash equivalents and marketable debt securities held by special purpose trusts, the assets of which can only be used to pay for certain of NL's future environmental remediation and other environmental expenditures (2003 - \$24 million).
-Use of such restricted balances does not affect the Company's consolidated net cash flows.
-Such restricted balances declined by approximately \$35 million during 2003 due primarily to a \$30.8 million payment made by NL related to the final settlement of one of NL's sites.
+At December 31, 2004, NL had \$19 million in restricted cash equivalents and debt securities held by special purpose trusts, the assets of which can only be used to pay for certain of NL's future environmental remediation and other environmental expenditures.
+During 2005, all of such restricted balances had been so utilized.
+Use of such restricted balances did not affect the Company's consolidated net cash flows.